andreas-wilm/andreas-wilm.github.io/_posts/2020-06-01-enforce-budgets.md

 ---

-This post was written jointly with [Auda Eltahla](https://www.linkedin.com/in/auda-eltahla), the regional Microsoft research engagement manager for ANZ.
+This post was written jointly with [Auda Eltahla](https://www.linkedin.com/in/auda-eltahla), the Microsoft Research Engagement Manager for the Asia region.

 ## Overview
 ---
 One concern when using Azure for research purposes is how to ensure the workload runs within an allocated, fixed budget.
 [Azure Cost Management and Billing](https://azure.microsoft.com/en-au/services/cost-management/) provides an excellent suite of tools to monitor and manage spending.
 However, while it provides excellent alerting tools, it does not natively support shutting down resources once a budget threshold is met.
 In this tutorial we will demonstrate how to overcome this issue by using budget alerts to initiate an automation script that shuts down all VMs in a specific resource group.
 You can of course change this script to shut down any resource or delete an entire resource group and thus all resources tied to it.

-This tutorial provides a way to address concerns related to very strict budget limitations.
+This post provides a way to address concerns related to very strict budget limitations.
 It is highly recommended that [Azure Cost Management and Billing](https://azure.microsoft.com/en-au/services/cost-management/) be used as a default for budget monitoring and management since it provides a rich suite of tools and integration with other Azure services.

 <!--
 We will use a few Azure services / concepts in this tutorial: